Prediction or forecast: don't make the mistake anymore!

 If an article precedes the word, like a, the, my, it is almost always prediction.

 Prediction contests often push participants to look at statistics.
-But there too, shortcuts can be misleading.
-An analysis on reading statistics for football predictions highlights a classic error: relying solely on the last 5 matches without considering the context.
+But there too, shortcuts deceive.
+An analysis on reading statistics for football predictions highlights a classic mistake: relying only on the last 5 matches without considering the context.
 The same content gives a telling example.
 A team may show 2 goals per match, but 70% of those goals may have been scored against weak teams.

 The logic is the same as in spelling.
 An isolated sign is not enough.
-You need to look at the actual function of the word or the real context of the statistic.
+You need to look at the real function of the word, or the real context of the statistic.

-A visual reminder can help your team if you animate the topic pedagogically.
+A visual reminder can help your team if you animate the subject pedagogically.

 Recommended Formulations for Your Communications